SEHV01/LinkedList/README.md

 	```

 ## Using the library in your project
-To use this library in your project you need to link the library to your projects.
+To use this library in your project you need to link the library to your project.
 Add the following line to your CMakeLists.txt:
 ```CMake
 target_link_libraries(<YOUR_TARGET> PRIVATE LinkedList)
 ```